Donisha Prendergast

-Donisha Prendergast (born 29 December 1984) is a Jamaican filmmaker, activist and actress.
+Donisha Prendergast (born 29 December 1984) is a Jamaican filmmaker and activist.
 Her on-screen acting work includes female lead in Canadian Screen Award-winning films Akilla's Escape (2020) alongside co-star poet Saul Williams as well as Black Bodies (2020) alongside her husband, visual artist Komi Olafimihan.
 Her documentary work includes The Story of God - Season 2, Ep2 (2018) with Academy Award winner Morgan Freeman, and Rasta, A Soul's Journey (2013).

 Career

 Early life

-Prendergast is the granddaughter of reggae singers Bob Marley and Rita Marley and daughter Sharon Marley and Peter Prendergast.
+Prendergast is the granddaughter of reggae singers Bob Marley and Rita Marley and daughter of Sharon Marley and Peter Prendergast.
 As a child, she toured with her mother Sharon Marley, a member of Ziggy Marley & the Melody Makers.

 Prendergast began her career acting and the theatre, studying at Howard University where she majored in Theater Arts before continuing studies in Film & Digital Production, earning a BFA in Fine Arts from Toronto Metropolitan University (formerly Ryerson University).

 In 2005, her grandmother Rita Marley introduced her to another kind of stage in Ethiopia as a youth ambassador for the Bob & Rita Marley Foundation's Mission: Bob Marley's 60th birthday celebrations and the Africa Unite Youth Symposiums.
 She began a career as a speaker and cultural ambassador taking her much of the Caribbean, Europe, Africa and North America.
 With Free the Children, she built a school for girls in the Mara Masaai region in Kenya.

 In 2010, Donisha became one of the founding directors of NGO Manifesto Jamaica, an organization committed to global community work with special focus on healing works in Jamaica, especially with the youth of Faces of Tivoli Gardens Youth Organization, who mentored since the violent incursion of May 2010.
 She later joined the I Am the Change World Tour with Ndaba Mandela, Nelson Mandela's grandson and Jasmine Rand to discuss the power of international collective action.

 In 2014, she formed a strategic alliance with civil rights attorneys Benjamin Crump and Jasmine Rand to forward social justice movements and causes including Trayvon Martin, Michael Brown, Tamir Rice and Mario Deane.